Comparisons12 min read

 Is Pipedrive or Zoho CRM better for a very small team (1-3 people)?

 Zoho CRM wins here purely on economics — the free plan for up to three users is genuinely functional, not a marketing gimmick.
 If budget is the top concern and you have three or fewer people, start with Zoho's free tier and upgrade when you need to.
-That said, if ease of adoption matters more than saving $14/month, Pipedrive's trial is absolutely worth exploring.
+That said, if ease of adoption matters more than saving $14/month, Pipedrive's trial is absolutely worth a look.

 Can Zoho CRM replace Pipedrive's pipeline view?